orix-software/orix-software.github.io/docs/kernel/primitives/xclose.md

     rts
 ```

-!!! tip "See [fclose](../../../developer_manual/orixsdk_macros/fclose) macro from orix-sdk to use it "
+!!! tip "See [fclose](../../../developer_manual/orixsdk_macros/fclose) macro from orix-sdk to use it"